Indo-Pakistani air war of 1965: Main battle

-That day, the IAF mounted 33 sorties against the heavily-guarded PAF airfield complex at Sargodha.
+That day, the IAF mounted 33 sorties against the heavily guarded Sargodha Airfield Complex, owned by the PAF.
 They lost two Mysteres and three Hunters to local PAF squadrons.
 One of the Indian Hunter pilots, who ejected near Sargodha, was taken prisoner and released after the war.
 One of the crippled Mysteres was involved in a dogfight with a Starfighter, shooting each other down.
 The Pakistani pilot ejected; S/L Ajamada B. Devayya was killed, and received a posthumous Maha Vir Chakra.

 During the 7 September PAF raid on Kalaikunda, Indian F/L A. T. Cooke engaged three PAF Sabres.
 Cooke shot one down and damaged a second; out of ammunition, he chased away the third Sabre (which was shot down by his wingman).
 On 8 September, an Indian S-75 Dvina missile was fired against an unidentified target believed to have been on a night mission above Ghaziabad (near Delhi).

 The war then lessened in intensity, with occasional clashes between the IAF and the PAF.
 Both air forces changed their strategy from air interdiction to ground attack and concentrated their efforts on soft-skinned vehicles, supply lines, wagons carrying ammunition, and armoured vehicles.
 IAF English Electric Canberras raided several Pakistani bases.
 A 10 September battle involved eight aeroplanes over the River Beas: two PAF F-86 Sabres (flown by S/L Muniruddin Ahmad and F/L Imtiaz Bhatti) and six IAF planes – four Mysteres and two Gnats – with two 30 mm Aden cannons, led by F/L V. Kapila and F/L Harry Sidhu.
 Both IAF pilots said that their guns jammed.
 Both PAF pilots said that they shot and damaged one IAF aeroplane each.
 Same-day IAF records acknowledge losing one Mystere, with the pilot (Fg Off D. P. Chinoy safely ejecting in Pakistan during the evening and walking back to safety at night.